How to Hire a Magician…You’re Doing it Wrong!

 Don’t wait to book!

-Once you have found the right magician, I have some disappointing news.
-Chances are, they’re already booked.
+Once you’ve found the right magician, I have some disappointing news.
+Chances are, they may already be booked.
 If you take one thing away from what I’m saying, let it be this: Don’t book the entertainment last!

 Don’t be discouraged!

-Even if an event is sprung on you last minute, you can sometimes book a magician if they have a gap in their schedule.
+Even if an event is sprung on you last minute (it can happen), you can sometimes book a magician if they have a gap in their schedule.
+Even if it’s just a short magic show at your event, it’s better than settling for low budget.
 Remember, get the best you can afford!
 It just might save you a lot of disappointment!
 Make all your events great ones!